billymwangi/test/README.md

 ## Project Overview

-For this project, i conducted exploratory data analysis to generate insights for a business stakeholders.
+For this project, i conducted exploratory data analysis on data from the movie industry to generate insights for business stakeholders.

+* This file contains these sections:
+       * Overview
+       * Business Understanding
+          * Include stakeholder and key business questions
+       * Data Understanding and Analysis
+          * Source of data
+          * Description of data
+          * Three visualizations (the same visualizations presented in the slides and notebook)
+       * Conclusion
+          * Summary of conclusions including three relevant findings

-### Business Problem
+### Business Understanding
+The movie industry includes a number of stakeholders namely investors, movie studios, directors, producers, actors, writers, supporting staff and the fanbase or audience.
+Some of the business questions that might arise in the movie industry includes:-
+- How investors can evaluate different movie studios depending on their revenues
+- How ratings affect or are affected by different aspects of a movie -

+### Data Understanding and Analysis

-### The Data
+#### The Data

-In the folder `zippedData` are movie datasets from:
+The data used for analysis is included in the `zippedData` folder In the folder `zippedData` are movie datasets from:

 * `im.db.zip`